microsoft/CNTK/contrib/Python/doc/concepts.rst

 In CNTK, a data reader is a separate concept from the network itself.
-It is called by the network training algorithm to provide information about the data, to load minibatches into memory and to attach this memory to the input nodes in the network.
+It is called by the network training algorithm to provide information about the data, to load minibatches into memory, and to attach this memory to the input nodes in the network.

-Readers are designed for performing high performance to not become a bottlneck in GPU-heavy computations.
+Readers are designed to be high performance to not become a bottlneck in GPU-heavy computations.
 They provide special facilities for

 - Data prefetch: Readers can split up reading and preprocessing of data such